Jewnetsky/Video-Games/README.md

 # Video-Games
-Going to be trying to upload my project to Github until the end of time
+I was really upset trying to upload my game to GitHub